FAQ – For Program Directors

 - make a tentative offer to the Resident pending the issuance of a Restricted Registration by the CPSO;

-- complete the Supervisor portion of the RR academic application indicating:
+- complete the Supervisor portion of the RR academic application providing detail regarding the potential duties of the Resident and the level of supervision that will be provided.

 Does the Restricted Registration Program pay Residents for RR activities, or provide funding to healthcare sites where RR activities are taking place?

-There is no funding provided by the Restricted Registration Program for remuneration for a Resident engaged in RR activities.
-The Restricted Registration Program funds administration, infrastructure (i.e. the online application and the website), and the evaluation of the Program.
-This funding enables Residents and healthcare sites to participate in the Program.
-Remuneration for Residents is determined directly between the Resident and the employer.
-If physicians will be billing for services provided by RR Residents, they will need to observe the requirements in the OHIP fee schedule guide.
+The Restricted Registration Program funds administration and infrastructure (the online application and the website) enabling Residents and healthcare sites to participate in the Program.
+Remuneration for Residents is determined directly between the Resident and the healthcare site.
+If supervising physicians will be billing for services provided by RR Residents, they will need to observe the requirements in the OHIP fee schedule guide.